tldr-pages/tldr/pages/linux/fakeroot.md

 # fakeroot

-> Run a command in an environment, faking root privileges for file manipulation.
+> Run a command in an environment faking root privileges for file manipulation.
 > More information: <https://manpages.debian.org/latest/fakeroot/fakeroot.1.html>.

 - Start the default shell as fakeroot: